pwdel/openllm-framework/README.md

 \end{cases}
 ```

-Tying this all together with our above equation, our overall Big O Notation equation is inversely proportional to the Performance due to CPU/MEM fallback, which should be fairly intuitive - if you exceed your system resources, then performance will suffer.
+Tying this all together with our above equation, our overall Big O Notation equation is inversely proportional to the Performance due to CPU/MEM fallback, which should be fairly intuitive - if the machine exceeds its system resources, then performance will suffer.

 ```math
 \begin{align*}